ionchi/oop-typescript/README.md

   - The `blockedDirection` and the `unlockTool` attributes will be set in the constructor.
 - All the rooms should extend the basic `Room` class.
 - Write unit tests for the new rooms.
-- Add `IOSimulator` class that implements `IO` interface.
+- Add `IOSimulator` class that implements `InputOutput` interface.
 It should take a list of instructions and automatically execute them without user input.
 It could be useful for acceptance testing.

+### Version 4

+- Refactor the commands creation using dynamic class loading.